The Humpback Icon Project

-Each of these communities have adopted a known individual Humpback Whale from The Oceania Project's Fluke catalogue.
+Each of these communities have adopted a known individual Humpback Whale from The Oceania Project's Fluke Catalogue.
 To celebrate the annual return of the Humpback Whales, each Humpback Icon Community organises a wide-ranging program of annual activities.

 With the support of the International Fund for Animal Welfare (IFAW), The Oceania Project is producing short movie profiles on the Humpback Icon whales which you can download to your computer, iPad, iPhone or iPod to enjoy.
-The Icon profiles will enable you, your family and Friends to share the wonderful experiences we have had with the whales while carrying out our research in Hervey Bay over the past twenty years.
+The Icon profiles will enable you, your family and Friends to share the wonderful experiences we have had with the whales while carrying out our research in Hervey Bay over the past thirty years.

 The Humpback Icon Project is a collaboration involving three organisations: